The Emergency Medical Services Technology Program offers an opportunity to enroll in courses leading to certification as Paramedic.

 NONCREDIT EMERGENCY MEDICAL SERVICES (EMS) TRAINING

 Specialty training courses are available upon request.
 All courses can be offered at off-campus locations subject to minimum student participation and Ohio Department of Public Safety regulations.
-Interested residents may contact the Department of Health Sciences or EMS Program director for further information and/or the development of specialized EMS training needs.
+Contact the EMS Program Director or Workforce for further information and/or the development of specialized EMS training needs.